-Manager, Initiatives and Programs
+A/ Senior Manager, Initiatives and Programs

 Elizabeth (EJ) has over eight years of experience in the field of International Education.
 She has worked in both the language and post-secondary sectors, managing student services and assisting with international policy implementation and diversity training.
 EJ received her Master of Arts from the University of British Columbia where she researched international student experience and identity formation in the context of multiculturalism and internationalization.
 At BCCIE she oversees the Mentorship Program, manages various study abroad initiatives including the BC Study Abroad Consortium, leads BCCIE’s annual Summer Conference and assists with incoming and outgoing delegation visits.
 Along with her passion for International Education, EJ is an outdoor enthusiast who tries to get into the mountains whenever possible.
 In addition, she loves international adventures and has worked, studied and traveled to more than 30 countries.